 Click here to go to the main page

-Municipality consisting of the double villages of Aarle-Rixtel and Beek en Donk, as well as Lieshout and Mariahout.
+Municipality consisting of the double villages of Aarle-Rixtel and Beek en Donk, as well as the villages Lieshout and Mariahout.

 Aarle-Rixtel